Prepositional phrase attachment ambiguity resolution using semantic hierarchies

 used to build a lattice of hierarchical categories taken from WordNet.
 These lattices are then compared to the novel

 lattices derived from the test four-tuples.
 The results of the system are 90.53% correct attachment decisions.

 |Keywords (uncontrolled):||Prepositional Phrase Attachment, Syntactic and Semantic ambiguity, Semantic Nets, Hierarchies, Parsing, Ambiguity Resolution|

-|Deposited On:||30 Jun 2009 10:43|
+|Date Deposited:||30 Jun 2009 10:43|